 DID YOU MAKE THIS DONGZHI TANG YUAN WITH NATURAL COLORS RECIPE?

 I love it when you guys snap a photo and tag to show me what you’ve made 🙂 Simply tag me @WhatToCookToday #WhatToCookToday on Instagram and I’ll be sure to stop by and take a peek for real!

 Tang Yuan (Sweet Glutinous Balls Dessert) - Wedang Ronde

 The sweet ginger broth:

-Bring 4 cups of water to a boil.
+- Bring 4 cups of water to a boil.
 Add in ginger, screwpine leaves, and sugar.
 Bring it back to a boil and then lower the heat to let it simmer for about 30 minutes.
-Have a taste and add more sugar if you like
+Have a taste and add more sugar to your taste

-Bring large pot of water to a boil.
-When they are rolling boil, add in the tang yuan and let them cook until they float to the top.
-Use slotted spoon to remove them and submerge them in cold water
+- Bring a large pot of water to a boil.
+When they are rolling boil, add the tang yuan balls and cook until they float to the top and let them cook for another minute.
+Use a slotted spoon to remove them from the pot and submerge them in a fresh water briefly

-Portion out the cooked balls into serving bowl and ladle the sweet soup over it and serve
+- Portion out the cooked balls into serving bowls and ladle the sweet ginger soup over it and serve

 - Cooked tang yuan need will harden when they are kept in the refrigerator.
 Keep them in a container in a fresh water for up to 2 days max.
 You can reheat them on the stove to soften and then serve with sweet ginger soup